SHIPPING or STUDIO PICK-UP

 The Evergreen brushes make precise brush marks.
 A slightly softer feel than Ivory.

-Long Flats
+Short Flats - Long Flats

 X-Long Flats